 General

-Included in the subscription, we have Major Releases every 6 months (March and September), which include a new R runtime version, updated package versions, and additional packages.
-For an additional cost we have Minor Releases in between Major Releases (June and December) which only add additional packages.
+Major Releases occur every 6 months (March and September), which include a new R runtime version, updated package versions, and additional packages.
+Minor Releases occur in between Major Releases (June and December) which only add additional packages.

 Atorus provides a customer specific Installation Guide detailing every step of the installation process including links to downloadable binaries or containers depending on your installation method (direct server/container).